 6. Get your pet ‘fixed’

-It is vital to have your pet spayed/neutered since the procedure reduces the risks of many cancers to save a lot of heartache as well as money down the road.
+It is vital to have your pet spayed/neutered since the procedure reduces the risks of many illnesses to save a lot of heartache as well as money down the road.
 Spaying/neutering should be done as early as 6 months; your vet will advise you about the right time.
 (Of course this is not applicable to owners who want their dogs to have pups for the sake of selling or even keeping them).
 If not, you could approach some humane animal rescue organizations to get your pet spayed at a lower cost.
 Check out my article on how to care for your pet after spaying.

 7. Shop around for vets/medicines